Identifying Causal Effects Using Instrumental Variables from the Auxiliary Dataset: Simulation Studies

 \section{Simulation Studies}

 To evaluate the finite sample performance of the proposed three-step estimator, we firstly generate data according to the following model:

 In Scenario 1, we consider the linear treatment effect setting, while in Scenario 2, we examine the nonlinear treatment effect setting.
-The goal is to demonstrate the consistency of our estimator in various situations involving different distributional combinations of $U$ and $\epsilon$, as well as different sample sizes.
-We have $n_2$ samples for $(A, Y)$ from the primary population and another $n_1$ samples for $(Z, A)$ from the auxiliary population.
+The goal is to demonstrate the consistency of our proposed estimator in various situations involving different distributional combinations of $U$ and $\varepsilon$, as well as different sample sizes.
+We have $n_2$ samples for $(A, Y)$ from the primary dataset and another $n_1$ samples for $(Z, A)$ from the auxiliary dataset.
 For both scenarios, we consider different combinations of $n_1$ and $n_2$, where $n_1, n_2 \in \{5000, 10000\}$, and we use either a binary or continuous instrument variable $Z$.
-We first set $\alpha = \gamma = \beta = 1$ and assume $(U, \epsilon) \sim \mathrm{N}(0, I_2)$ with $l = 0.5$.
-In this case, $(U, \epsilon)$ belongs to an elliptically contoured distribution, satisfying Assumption~\ref{A2} from the previous Example~\ref{exm_2}.
-Next, we fix $l = 1$ and consider $U, \epsilon {\sim} \exp (1)$ or $U(-1,1)$.
+We first set $ \alpha = \gamma = \beta = 1$ and assume $(U, \varepsilon) \sim \mathrm{N}(0, I_2)$ with $l = 0.5$.
+In this case, $(U, \varepsilon)$ belongs to an elliptically contoured distribution, satisfying Assumption~\ref{A2} from the previous Example~\ref{exm_2}.
+Next, we fix $l = 1$ and consider $U, \varepsilon {\sim} \exp (1)$ or $U(-1,1)$.
 These distributions also satisfy Assumption~\ref{A2} from Example~\ref{exm_3}.
 Additional simulation settings, including larger sample sizes or other forms of distribution combinations, are provided in the supplementary material.
 We also display the simulation results for control function approach with complete dataset at the end of the supplement.